All Episodes

 So what happened was that a consortium of white business people would hire a black or minority to lead the group and go purchase properties.

-And the black guy would be given equity, the African American would be given equity in this company, but and that's how minority ownership came about.
+And the black guy would be given equity, the African American would be given equity in this company, and that's how minority ownership came about.

 I've seen it.

-This is one of the auto dealerships.
+It's I mean, this is one of the auto dealerships.

-So what would happen is a bunch of traditional auto dealers would go down to the barrios of Los Angeles and they would pick somebody out.
+And what would happen is a bunch of traditional auto dealers would go down to the barrios of Los Angeles and they would pick somebody out.

-Hey, you Hector, over here.
+Hey, you, Hector, over here.

 And they put Hector in charge of the company and Hector's at the dealership every day.

-But they teach him along the way, and you know, Hector gets his self-esteem up.
+And, you know, Hector gets his self-esteem up.

-He's uh he's he's running a Lexus dealership.
+He's running a Lexus dealership.

 And just as people who can't afford homes are being lent money they can never pay back and then be allowed to live in the homes.